 - This exchange program is offered in either the fall or spring semester or for the full academic year;

-- The first term goes from early February to early July;
+- The first term goes from early March to late June

-- The second term starts in mid-August and goes to mid-November; and
+- The second term starts in late July and goes to mid-November

-- If students have not studied in a Spanish-speaking country, they are required to attend the intensive Spanish program either in July or in March.
+- Non-native Spanish speakers are required to attend the intensive Spanish program either in July or in March.

 - Consult the Office of International Programs as early as possible to get assistance on course selections at Loyola so that you are prepared for Buenos Aires;